 Brette Warshaw is the operations and finance consultant for RAMONA.
 She comes to the team from the publishing industry, where she most recently was the Chief Operating Officer of Lucky Peach.
 She started her career in editorial, where she was the Managing Editor of Food52 before launching the James Beard Award–winning luckypeach.com.
 She studied history and creative writing at the University of Pennsylvania, and wrote her thesis on Jell-O marketing in the Great Depression.
 In her spare time, she enjoys throwing dinner parties and organizing her pantry.

-Is a Brand Ambassador for Prizefight Irish Whiskey and Tamworth Distilling.
-She is a Historian in training, third generation bartender and barista living in Brooklyn.
-When she is not making cocktails or studying she can often be found ranting about how awesome Amaro is to strangers or extolling the virtues of a properly made iced coffee.
-She has been in the service industry since a young age and is now looking for ways to help create a better environment for both folks entering the industry and the many that are currently working in it that feel it is not treating its workers as the professionals they truly are.
+Amanda is a Brand Ambassador for Prizefight Irish Whiskey and Tamworth Distilling.
+They are a Historian in training, third generation bartender and barista living in Brooklyn.
+When they are not making cocktails or studying they can often be found ranting about how awesome amaro is to strangers, or extolling the virtues of a properly made iced coffee.
+They have been in the service industry since a young age and are now looking for ways to help create a better environment for both folks entering the industry and the many that are currently working in it that feel it is not treating its workers as the professionals they truly are.

-Before moving to New York she worked all over the country, beginning her service career as a drive-through barista and diner waitress in Olympia, Washington before moving to Seattle to follow her coffee passion, followed by a move to New Orleans, Philadelphia and New York.
-In New York she was tapped to lead a program called Double Buzz, which was arguably the first dedicated coffee cocktail program in the country, also which introduced her to bartending.
-Her studies are informed by her time in the industry and she will be pursuing a degree in History with a focus on spaces like restaurants and bars, and oral histories of those that worked in them.
+Before moving to New York they worked all over the country, beginning their service career as a drive-through barista and diner waitress in Olympia, Washington before moving to Seattle to follow their coffee passion, followed by a move to New Orleans, Philadelphia and New York.
+In New York they were tapped to lead a program called Double Buzz, which was arguably the first dedicated coffee cocktail program in the country, also which introduced them to bartending.
+Their studies are informed by their time in the industry and they will be pursuing a degree in History with a focus on spaces like restaurants and bars, and oral histories of those that worked in them.